-Breast reductions are another common plastic surgery procedure performed by UF Health plastic surgeons.
+Breast reductions are another common plastic surgery procedure performed by University of Florida Health plastic surgeons.
 A breast reduction, also known as a reduction mammaplasty, is a procedure that removes excess breast fat, glandular tissue and skin to not only achieve a proportional breast size in relation to the rest of your body, but alleviate pain associated with overly large breasts.

 Overly large breasts have many negative consequences for women, such as chronic neck and back pain, problems breathing, psychological side effects of undue attention and limited physical activity.